technovangelist/katacoda-scenarios/k8scourse2platform-1/finish.md

-Now that you remember how to install the agent with the manifests, watch the video where I explain what you did in a bit more detail.
+Now that you remember how to install the agent with the manifests, click the **Next** button and then watch the video where I explain what you did in a bit more detail.